aerospike/asmt/README.md

  -v - verbose output (optional but recommended)
  -p <backup path> - mandatory directory path specifying where your index backup files have been saved
+ -n <namespace> - mandatory namespace name (or list of namespace names)
 ```

-This example usage will restore all saved namespaces'
+This example usage will restore namespaces test's
 primary and secondary indexes and data stages for server
 instance 0.

 To restore a different server instance, use `-i` to specify the instance index.

-To restore a specific namespace only, use `-n` to specify the namespace name.
+To restore a specific namespace, use `-n` to specify the namespace name.
 (**Note:** A comma-separated list of namespace names may be supplied, e.g.,
 `-n foo,bar,test`.)